-Adept recently rebranded our company image, from our website to our portals, from our documents to our tagline, from our corporate clothing to our professional bodies’ site information.
+Adept recently performed a thorough rebranding.
+Our entire company image, from our website to our portals, from our documents to our tagline, from our corporate clothing to our professional bodies’ site information.
 Yet along with all these visual changes arose a few other elements: unity, purpose, direction and drive.
 Our experiences have left us thinking back on the process and considering how one could do it near-flawlessly, right from the start.

 1. Rebranding is as much mental as it is visual